praveenpuglia/shadow-dom-in-depth/README.md

 5. Since there's no one, the `<img>` from light DOM is not rendered.
 6. Takeaway: named slots accommodate only those light DOM elements which specify they want to go into that particular slot.

-### What if I want to render all elements that don't say where they should go ?
+### What if I want to render all elements that don't say where they should go?

 This will require us to have a general purpose slot in our shadow DOM.
 A slot without a name.
 Example -